yumtaufikhidayat/made-kt/README.md

 > This app built to accomplish Menjadi Android Developer Expert course which be held by [Dicoding Indonesia](https://dicoding.com).
 Please be wise to clone and learn the flow of the app.
 You are not allowed to copy/derivative/steal/sell this program codes.

 Rick and Morty's is a simple Android application to show characters from Rick and Morty TV Show.
 You can see the character photo, name, status, species, and its detail of each character.
-This application consumes the API from [The Rick and Morty API](https://rickandmortyapi.com/).
+This application consumes API data from [The Rick and Morty API](https://rickandmortyapi.com/).

 ### App Screenshot
 | <img src=splashscreen.jpeg  align="center" height="600" width="248" ></a> | <img src=home.jpeg  align="center" height="600" width="248" ></a> | <img src=detail.jpeg  align="center" height="600" width="248" ></a> |